Chipotle Bourbon Pumpkin Chili

 This pumpkin chili recipe calls for straightforward ingredients that you’re likely to have in your kitchen already.
 Here’s everything you need:

-- Bourbon – you won’t taste the bite of bourbon, but it adds a whole new depth of flavor to this chili.
+- Bourbon – you won’t taste the bite of bourbon, but it adds a depth of flavor to this chili.
+If you don’t drink alcohol, simply omit it.

 Storing and freezing instructions